How it works · Asset-backed co-ownership

 RYDA is structured co-ownership of a real car.
 Compared against the alternatives, buying outright, renting by the day or joining a club, the math comes out the way most buyers actually use the asset.
 Numbers below anchor on the Ferrari 296 GTB and a single share over the 2-year planned exit.

 Numbers shown for illustration on the Ferrari 296 GTB at $340K sticker, modeled around a single co-ownership share over a 2-year hold.
 Multi-share holders scale linearly: a 5-share holder pays ~$170K up front + ~$35K/yr in ops for ~160 days/yr.
 Solo-ownership carrying assumes industry averages for insurance, storage, maintenance, and depreciation reserve (range: $40–80K/yr depending on the car).
 Club figure represents a mid-tier US/UK supercar club annual membership; tiers run ~$30K–$80K/yr.
-Daily rental assumes Miami market rate.
+Daily rental assumes Miami market rate (BluStreet, LUXX, AGEMBRAND list Ferrari rentals at $1,200–4,000/day; the table uses the $1,500–3,000 mid-band most members will actually pay).
 Resale assumes 10% depreciation over the hold for both solo ownership and RYDA, applied symmetrically.

 Want the math on a specific car?
 Open any listing to run a calculator anchored to that vehicle, or download a printable cost-comparison sheet from the same page.